Aiyoku no Eustia: Drama CD

-Geneon Universal has released an audio drama series for Aiyoku no Eustia, containing six chapters, the first chapter was released on October 26, 2011, and the last chapter was released on August 10, 2012.
+Geneon Universal has released an audio drama series for Aiyoku no Eustia, containing six chapters.
+The first chapter was released on October 26, 2011, and the last chapter was released on August 10, 2012.
 The scenario was supervised by August staff, with each chapter focusing on the past of various characters in the story.

 Development

 Aiyoku no Eustia is August's eighth project, which was developed after other August games such as Yoake Mae yori Ruriiro na and Fortune Arterial.
 The scenario for Aiyoku no Eustia was written by Taku Sakakibara.
 The art and character designs were handled by Bekkankō.
 The movie production was managed by Yuki Kitagawa, and the music was managed by a music production company called Active Planets.

 Release history

-On December 24, 2010, the first trial edition, Aiyoku no Eustia - Tech Gian Super Prelude, was made available on platform Windows, with an age rating of 15+.
-Two other trials were released in Japan also, one on December 28, 2010, and the other on January 14, 2011, the age rating changed to 17+.
+On December 24, 2010, the first trial edition, Aiyoku no Eustia - Tech Gian Super Prelude, was made available on Windows, with an age rating of 15+.
+Two other trials were released in Japan, also, one on December 28, 2010, and the other on January 14, 2011; the age rating changed to 17+.
 On April 28, 2011, the first press edition was released, followed by a regular edition for Aiyoku no Eustia, which was made available on Windows in the same year, July 29.
 Both shared an age rating of 18+.
 Aiyoku no Eustia: Angel's Blessing was released for PlayStation Vita on June 26, 2014.